dwas-KR/LPMKBox/README.md

 https://creativecommons.org/licenses/by-nc-sa/4.0/

 > ⚠️ **Note**
-> Third-party tools or files used or downloaded by LPMKBox (e.g., SP Flash Tool, platform-tools, firmware packages)
+> Third-party tools or files used or downloaded by LPMBox (e.g., SP Flash Tool, platform-tools, firmware packages)
 > are subject to **their own licenses and distribution terms**.
 Please review and comply with them separately.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]